villevt/Sental/readme.md

 ## Frontend

 Minimal (TypeScript) React single page app, that allows for inputting text, and getting automatic inference for the text.
+The inference shows the sentiment and probability of the classification.

 Frontend can be run from `frontend`-folder with `npm start`.

 NOTE: The frontend is not responsive and won't look good on mobile devices.